 The Philippines has one of the fastest-growing economies in the world, expected to grow from the 44th to the 16th largest by 2050.
-To keep up with this rate of growth, the nation’s industries will have to more clearly define their need for science and technology services, while enhancing the capacity of universities to train graduates in high-demand skills.
+To keep up with this rate of growth, the nation’s industries will have to define more clearly their need for science and technology services, while enhancing the capacity of universities to train graduates in high-demand skills.

-Connecting Universities and Industry through Grants, Scholarships, and Infrastructure
+Connecting Universities and Industry through Grants, Scholarships

 Launched in 2013, STRIDE works in support of the U.S.–Philippines Partnership for Growth with Equity, a White House initiative that promotes broad-based and inclusive growth.
-The program helps form partnerships between universities and industries to enhance the nation’s capacity for innovation-led economic growth.
+The program helps form partnerships between universities and industry to enhance the nation’s capacity for innovation-led economic growth.

 Using a number of initiatives, STRIDE seeks to

-- Improve research qualifications of faculty and staff
+- improve research qualifications of faculty and staff

-- Boost research capacity in key disciplines
+- boost research capacity in key disciplines

-- Strengthen university-industry links in high-growth economic sectors
+- strengthen university-industry links in high-growth economic sectors

 Building a Foundation to Strengthen the Science, Technology, and Innovation Ecosystem